The Human Truth Foundation

 q=188.

-Regarding its responsibility towards the environment, Yemen comes 69th in the world.
-This rank is calculated from 5 data sets.
-Yemen does better than average in energy to GDP efficiency37, annual meat consumption per person38, the rate of rational beliefs on the environment in the population39 and in its forested percent change 1990-201540 (but low for Asia).
-But, there's bad news too.
-Yemen does worse than average in terms of how quickly it ratified the 1993 Convention on Biological Diversity.
+Yemen comes 69th in the world with regard to its responsibility towards the environment.
+This rank is derived from 5 data sets.
+Yemen does better than average in energy to GDP efficiency38, reducing annual meat consumption per person39, the rate of rational beliefs on the environment in the population40 and in its forested percent change 2000-202041.
+But, things could still be better.
+Yemen does worse than average for how quickly it ratified the 1993 Convention on Biological Diversity.

 Higher is better